DRIVING ADVICE, ECO DRIVING

 Gear change indicator 1

-To optimise consumption levels, a warning light on the instrument panel A or B indicates the best time to move up or down a gear:
+Depending on the vehicle, to obtain optimum consumption levels, a warning light on the instrument panel lets you know the best time to move up or down a gear:

 - average fuel consumption;